Teaching Geometry in Kindergarten

 Easy to Prep and Organise Geometry Kindergarten Learning Activities

-There’s a total of 49 different provocation prompts in this pack.
-All ready for you to print onto A4-sized card or paper.
-There is one prompt to each A4 sheet.
+There’s a total of 56 different provocation prompts in this pack.
+All ready for you to print.
 Instructions are also included for the option to print 2 or 4 to each sheet.

 They make it really easy to prepare and set up aesthetically pleasing and educational math investigation areas.
 Just print them out and include one or two of these geometry prompts along with some related math manipulatives, and you’ll be taking your student's mathematical thinking to the next level.